Buying Guide for WiFi Extenders

 • Higher speed

-• Less interference and more stable connection
+• Less congestion and a more stable connection

 • Limited coverage range